FarshadTahmasbi/Vita/README.md

 </p>

 - Creates ViewModels with **No Owner**:
- The ViewModels has no owner, they are available in the application scope and stay alive until the user closes the application
+ The ViewModels have no owner, they are available in the application scope and stay alive until the user closes the application

  <br/>
  <p align="center">